lettapp/web-dimmer/README.md

 # Lett Web Dimmer
-Adjust websites brightness down to the level that suits you best - see it in action [here][demo].
+Adjust websites brightness down to the level that suits you best.
+See it in action [here][demo].

 #### Features
 * Custom settings for individual websites.